Last updated July 5th, 2021.

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 You can purchase an entire house in Tokyo’s Edogawa Ward for less than a small apartment in Shinjuku.
-Real estate is noticeably cheaper and more readily-available outside of downtown Tokyo.
+Real estate in the suburbs is noticeably cheaper and more readily-available than in downtown Tokyo.

 Shinagawa / Ota / Southern Wards